wwsalmon/rl-timeline/notes.md

+5/11/20

+7:35pm completed a little refactor to pass in orgChange event instead of just date and newTeam; this way, players can be passed through

+7:15pm a little lull in my life -- time to revisit this project.
+Fixed a bug and just discovered console.group!

 5/1/20

 **1:54** replaced group transforms with directly setting y position on text and rectangles (not points yet cuz that's getting completely re-written anyways).
 This is in preparation for drawing links